websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services/reconfiguring-components-to-use-your-osgi-service.md

 # Reconfiguring Components to Use Your OSGi Service

-Liferay DXP's OSGi container is a dynamic environment in which a service can deployed (See [Examining a OSGi Service](./examining-an-osgi-service.md)).
+Liferay DXP's OSGi container is a dynamic environment in which a service can deployed (See [Using an OSGi Service](../fundamentals/using-an-osgi-service.md)).
 A service can also be overridden with a configuration file (config file) to use a custom service.

 ## Overview